 The center would include an auditorium, classrooms, lobby, facilities for an animal care and adoption program, animal exhibits, veterinary facilities, office space and more.
 It would also provide "themed adoption rooms" for dogs and cats and holding and intake space for future adoptive pets, according to the state's description of the project.

 The foundation proposed a similar center in Rancho Palos Verdes that met opposition from residents and concerns from state and federal officials.
-It later dropped the plan there.

 Comments on the Ballona Wetlands proposal should be submitted to: Ballona Wetlands Restoration Project, c/o Donna McCormick, 1 Ada, Suite 100, Irvine, CA 92816.
 The email address is Donna.McCormick@icfi.com.